Monthly sales tax returns are due by the 23rd of the following month from the period filed.

 The state sales and use tax rate is 5.75 percent.
 Counties and regional transit authorities may levy additional sales and use taxes.
 For more information about the sales and use tax, look at the options below.

-- File a return electronically — Ohio offers several options for electronically filing sales tax returns, which is now required.
+- File a Return Electronically — Ohio offers several options for electronically filing sales and use tax returns, which is now required.
 Choose the method that best fits the needs of your business.

-- Make a payment — Ohio offers vendors several ways to remit sales tax.
+- Make a Payment — Ohio offers taxpayers several ways to remit sales and use tax.

 - Tax Rates & Rate Changes — This page offers the latest information on sales tax rates as well as rate changes planned in any of Ohio's 88 counties.

-- Use Tax Calculator — Ohio law requires residents to pay the use tax on untaxed purchases made from an internet or catalog (remote) vendor.
-Sellers who have no physical presence in Ohio are not required to charge and collect the state and local sales tax.
+- Use Tax Calculator — Ohio law requires residents to pay the use tax on untaxed purchases made from an out-of-state (i.e. internet or catalog) seller, when the seller is not required to charge and collect the state and local sales tax.
 If you purchase merchandise from those sellers, the obligation rests with the consumer to pay the use tax, which is equivalent to paying sales tax.
 Please click on the Use Tax Calculator link to determine how much tax is owed on your untaxed purchases.